The Best Low Interest Rate Credit Cards

 Capital One® VentureOne® Rewards Credit Card

-The Capital One® VentureOne® Rewards Credit Card offers a 0% intro APR on purchases until May 2017; after that, a variable APR of 12.24%-22.24% applies.
+The Capital One® VentureOne® Rewards Credit Card offers a 0% intro APR on purchases for 12 months; after that, a variable APR of 12.24%-22.24% applies.
 Besides a great intro purchase rate, you'll also get unlimited 1.25 miles for every dollar you spend on purchases, which you redeem for travel purchases, statement credit, gift cards, and more.
 And if you spend $1,000 on purchases within the first 3 months, you'll earn a one-time 20,000 miles bonus — that's equal to $200 in travel.
 There is no annual fee.

 Citi Simplicity® Card - No Late Fees Ever